 PLEASE KEEP AN EYE ON THE CHART ABOVE

 if you have a pending reservation with us.

 To our friends and guests:

 We are continuing to monitor the spread of the novel coronavirus (Covid-19) around Texas and here in Comal County.
-As it stands now, the state of Texas is in the process of gradually returning to business, if not quite "business as usual".
-And our locality, Comal County, is largely following suit, having lifted the stay-at-home order last month.
-How that will play out remains to be seen.
+As it stands now, the state of Texas is cautiously encouraging some types of businesses to reopen, while putting some specific restrictions in place in an attempt to slow the spread of the virus.
+Comal County and the surrounding counties in our area are largely following suit.

 For our part, we are relying on guidance from three sources: (1) Governor Abbott's office; (2) Comal County's regulatory authority (known as WORD--the Water-Oriented Recreation District); (3) and the best practices of other operations and businesses in our area, in particular those along the Guadalupe River and Canyon Lake.
 Note: We are NOT under the jurisdiction of New Braunfels; so what they choose to do in town may not be relevant to our situation.